mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ## Putting AT to work via interventionist research in educational contexts (via formative interventions and DBR)

+###  Alignments and divergences between varied forms of interventionist research based on AT

+The section above outlined advancement in concepts of activity theory carried out by differing schools of researchers.
+Whereas there is broad agreement in the theoretical understandings therein, there is more disparity in the way they are applied in a research settings.
+This section explores these dimensions using the lens of the influence of DBR on the operationalisation of AT and vice versa.

+### observations to integrate in this section

 This section continues to explore how the theoretical framework of AT can be operationalised.

+In the intro to [@cole_cultural-historical_2018, p.5] Cole and colleagues outline three variations in focus in application.
+Formative interventions, as per Change Laboratory focusing on

+mutual appropriation
+ [@downing-wilson_design_2011]

 It also grounds this exploration in the specific domain of education.